 Meridian Law Group helps clients navigate Will disputes by providing them with robust advice and creative legal solutions.
 The firm’s responsive estate litigation team takes swift and decisive action to protect clients’ interests and resolve conflict as efficiently as possible.
 When a Will dispute cannot be resolved through negotiation, the seasoned litigators of Meridian Law Group are a commanding presence in the courtroom and deliver results that exceed client expectations.

 Meridian Law Group has developed a reputation for legal excellence since 1988.
 The firm is located in downtown Vancouver and assists clients in West Vancouver, North Vancouver, Coquitlam, Penticton, Kelowna, Richmond, New Westminster, Burnaby, Surrey, Langley, and White Rock.
+Meridian Law Group also provides skilled representation to clients across Canada and internationally.
 To schedule a confidential consultation with an experienced estate litigation lawyer, reach out online or call (604) 687-2277.